- What is a Cover Letter

 - Keep your letter short, no more than 1 page.

-- When possible, address each employer by name and title.
+- When possible, address each employer by name and be mindful of pronouns.

 - Open your letter with a strong sentence that will encourage the employer to keep reading.